1cedsoda/traefik-umami-plugin/readme.md

 | `forwardPath` | umami   | string | Forwards requests with this url prefix to the `umamiHost`                      |

 The middleware can then be used in a router.
 Remember to reference the correct provider.

+TODO: The path forwarding to umani breaks the admin UI, becuase of special paths like `/_next`.

 ## Script Tag Injection